GA4 update: Removal of Google Signal - what you must know.

-What exactly is Google Signals and how does it benefit users?
+What does Google Signals mean, and how does it help people?

-Imagine you run an online clothing store with both a website and a mobile app.
-You've enabled Google Signals in GA4.
+Let's say you have an online clothes store with a website and a mobile app.
+You have turned on Google Signals in GA4.
 Here's an example of how it might benefit you:

 Scenario: